2014 San Diego CAPSES Sports League

 K. Separate Home Plate Mat & Commit Line ~ See Rules 36 & 37 for specifics.

-L. Computing The Standings ~ Wins/(divided by) Games Scheduled = Win % ~ See Rule 48 for specifics
+L. Computing The Standings ~ Standing are computed by the most Wins ~ See Rule 48 for specifics

 RULES & PROCEDURES:

 - 11:00 AM on scheduled days ~ unless rescheduled by mutual agreement.

 - **Changing the date or time of the game is OK only if BOTH Schools agree.
 The “Home” team must notify “Bruce” (the Officiating Chief) and the League Commissioner (Bob Meehan) as soon as possible.